orobardet/dsm-reverse-proxy-websocket/README.md

 **BACKUP YOUR `portal.mustache` BEFORE MODIFYING IT!**

-You need to edit the file `/usr/syno/share/nginx/Portal.mustache` to add the follonwings in the `Location` section:
+You need to edit the file `/usr/syno/share/nginx/Portal.mustache` to add the followings in the `Location` section:

 ```
 proxy_set_header Upgrade $http_upgrade;